 Particulate filter analytical results for gross alpha and beta airborne activity are reported in Table 4-3.
 Ambient air samples are collected weekly from site perimeter monitoring stations P2, P4, P7, and P9.
 Validated samples are those not rejected due to equipment malfunction or other factors (e.g., sample air volumes were not acceptable).

-The annual average gross alpha and beta airborne activity levels for the four monitoring stations were 0.0013 and 0.0137 pCi/m, respectively.
-Annual gross beta activity trends recorded at Station P7 are plotted in Figure 4-3.
-The results for this location are typical for the site and show seasonal variation in activity
+The annual average gross alpha and beta airborne activity levels for the four monitoring stations were 0.0010 and 0.0124 pCi/m3,

+Table 4-2.
+Gross Activity in Facility Air Particulate Filters.